Picture This (2008 film): Production

 The film was executive produced by Tisdale's company Blondie Girl Productions and directed by Stephen Herek.
 Tisdale said, "When I read the script for Picture This!, I just fell in love with the lead character Mandy, this goofy, unpopular, girl next door who knows what she wants, but isn't willing to sacrifice who she is to get it...
 Mandy's real and I think a lot of kids will relate to that.
 It reminds me a lot of when I was in high school."

 The film was shot on location in Montreal, Quebec, during the summer months of 2007.
 Fender instruments, Juicy Couture, and Swiss Army all contributed props to the film.
 The freeway scene was actually shot in the borough of LaSalle.
 The mall scene was shot at Fairview Pointe-Claire.
 The school scenes were recorded at École secondaire du Chêne-Bleu in Pincourt.

 Music and sound

 The soundtrack of Picture This was never available to download in stores.
 It features Pat Benatar's 1980s single "Shadows of the Night", performed by Tisdale.
 The song "4ever" by The Veronicas could be heard on the promotional movies spots.

 Soundtrack

-DVD release
+Home media

 The film was released on DVD in the United States on July 22, 2008.